 Economically Distressed Areas Program (EDAP)

-Due to anticipated demand for EDAP funds exceeding the program’s remaining available funding capacity, the TWDB will implement a prioritization process for the allocation of funds.
-All eligible applications received before the application deadline and subsequently deemed complete from entities with unfunded EDAP construction needs will be prioritized according to their readiness to proceed with construction phase activities.
+Due to anticipated demand for EDAP funds exceeding the program’s remaining available funding capacity, the TWDB is implementing a prioritization process for the allocation of funds.
+All eligible applications received before the July 18, 2018 application deadline and subsequently deemed complete from entities with unfunded EDAP construction needs are being prioritized according to their readiness to proceed with construction phase activities.
 Criteria are based on documented progress through the categories of work outlined in WRD-023A, EDAP Facility Engineering Plan Scope of Services, and the completion of project acquisition and design.

 Remaining bonding authority is estimated at approximately $53.5 million.
 The Executive Administrator is recommending that each project may receive no more than 25% from the remaining capacity, or $13,375,000.
 For this purpose, a “project” is defined as the Planning activities that describe a water or wastewater infrastructure need and identify the solution, plus the subsequent Acquisition, Design, and/or Construction activities undertaken to complete the project scope as defined in the Planning phase.